- 1257

 No grape is more synonymous with Napa Valley than Cabernet Sauvignon.
-From the valley floor to mountain vineyards, Cabernet shows a particular fondness for Napa’s sunny climate.
-Capable of producing wines that are both enjoyable in their youth as well as age-worthy, Cabernet flexes its range in Napa’s terroir.
+From the sun-drenched valley floor to the lofty mountain vineyards, the noble Cabernet grape shows a particular fondness for Napa’s temperate climate.
+With the ability to produce wines that are both dazzlingly delicious in their youth and age-worthy in their maturity, Cabernet Sauvignon truly shows off its royal range in Napa’s unique terroir.

 But how did this famous French grape become a star in California?
-Here’s a history of how Cabernet Sauvignon became the signature variety of Napa Valley, as well as a few great Napa Cabs to look out for.
+Here’s a history of how Cabernet Sauvignon became the signature variety of Napa Valley, how to pair Cabernets with food, as well as a few great Napa Cabs to look out for.

 The double whammy of phylloxera in the late 1880s and Prohibition in the 1920s stunted the wine industry for a time, but by 1963, Cabernet Sauvignon became the third most-planted grape in Napa, after Zinfandel and Petite Sirah.
-The 1970s were a time of experimentation: trials with longer maceration times proved to soften tannins, for example.
-The decade also saw an expansion of Cabernet plantings, but no better event exemplified all the strides made in the industry than when a Cabernet and a Chardonnay from Napa beat out French competitors in the 1976 Judgment of Paris.
+The 1970s were a time of great experimentation in Napa Valley, as winemakers pushed the limits of what was possible with Cabernet Sauvignon.
+Long maceration times were tried, and tannins were expertly softened.
+The decade also saw a surge in Cabernet plantings, as the industry gained momentum and confidence, but no better event exemplified all the strides made in the industry than when a Cabernet and a Chardonnay from Napa beat out French competitors in the 1976 Judgment of Paris.

 Another round of phylloxera in the 1980s again threatened to destroy the region, but by this time, winemakers were armed with better plant material, rootstocks, and know-how when it came to replanting.
 The rise of so-called “Cult Cabernet” labels further captured wine drinkers’ attention, and by 1997, Cabernet Sauvignon was the most planted variety in Napa Valley, and remains to this day.